khrys63/Architecture-Decision-Record/adr_template.en.md

 - technique
 - financial

-This is the story that explain the problem we want resolve.
+This is the story that explains the problem we want resolve.

 ## Solution